Folk and pop guitar 2C

 - Tackle new music with confidence

-- Play and be able to learn in a more self-sufficient/independent way.
+- Play and be able to learn in an independent way.

 What level is the course and do I need any particular skills?

 For players who have completed the 2B course or have equivalent experience, after at least another previous year of guitar study.
 You have established hand shapes for the most used chords e.g. E, Em, E7, G, C, F, A7, Am7, D7 etc., simple bar chords, strumming and picking in time.
 You understand chord progression such as I, IV & V, especially how chord V relates to the tonic I. We will build on this to play effective alternating bass and construct chord progressions.

 You will need to follow written and verbal instructions in English and engage in class discussions.